-MD Anderson has played a key role in development of many targeted and biological treatments for IBC.
+MD Anderson has played a key role in development of many targeted and biological treatments to improve the survival of IBC patients..
 In fact, this is one of the few places with the depth of experience and expertise to approach treatment this way.

 In addition to treatment, the Inflammatory Breast Cancer Clinic works to: